You are currently viewing Learn how prebiotics can help you to detox!

 .

-• Chicory Root has a coffee-like flavor with inulin fiber that nourishes the gut bacteria, increases bile to break down fats in your digestion, and relieves constipation.
+• Chicory Root has a coffee-like flavor with inulin fiber that nourishes gut bacteria, increases bile to break down fats in your digestion, and relieves constipation.
 It also is high in antioxidant compounds that protect your liver from damage.

 .